 Protecting motor driven systems with the correct breaker

-Motor driven systems are in everything from processes, to commercial heating, ventilating, cooling, and refrigeration.
-With business productivity so dependent on them, it’s important that they’re protected.
+Motor-driven systems are everywhere from processes to commercial heating, ventilating, cooling, and refrigeration.
+With business productivity so dependent on them, they must be correctly protected.

-OEM machine builders and electrical contractors need to ensure that there is a circuit breaker used on all motor driven systems.
-According to Schneider Electric’s Henrique Matheus, selecting the proper type of motor circuit breaker ensures protection of the motor.
+OEM machine builders and electrical contractors need to ensure that there is a circuit breaker on all motor-driven systems.
+According to Schneider Electric’s Henrique Matheus, selecting the proper type of motor circuit breaker will ensure the protection of the motor.

 This is not the case when using standard electrical distribution circuit breakers: a fact not understood by many.
-Often selected due to their lower cost, their overload design is for the protection of standard distribution cables, not motor driven systems.
-By using standard breakers there is a high risk of motor damage, disruption and downtime for the end-customer, or even fire.
+Often selected due to their lower cost, their overload design is for the protection of standard distribution cables.
+Using standard breakers, risks motor damage, disruption and downtime for the end-customer, or even fire.

 The primary reasons for using a dedicated motor circuit breaker as opposed to a distribution circuit breaker are: